 MA, PhD (Clinical Psychology, UMass Boston)

 Pre-Doctoral Internship (NewYork Presbyterian Hospital/Weill Cornell Medical Center)

-I study community psychology and political psychology, and their intersection.
-My students and I explore issues pertinent to the wellbeing--broadly defined--of our city and its residents.
-We strive to make life easier and better for as many people as possible, with as little resources as possible.
-Currently my students and I are investigating the psychological aspects of intergroup forgiveness, the impact of spirituality on death anxiety and positive youth development, and the use of smartphone apps to improve psychotherapy and parent-child play.
-Quite often our work leads us to unfamiliar territories, both physical (e.g., Tacloban) and intellectual.
+I study community psychology, clinical psychology, political psychology, and their intersections.
+My students and I explore issues pertinent to the wellbeing--broadly defined--of our city.
+We strive to make life easier and more meaningful for as many people as possible, with as little resources as possible.
+Quite often our work leads us to unfamiliar territories, both geographical and intellectual.
 We employ a wide range of research methodologies, including online and lab experiments, longitudinal questionnaires, randomized trials, as well as qualitative interviews.

 * = corresponding author, Italicized font = student authors

 Labarda, C. E., & Chan, C. S.* (accepted).
 Sleep disturbances, posttraumatic stress, and psychological distress among survivors of the 2013 Super Typhoon Haiyan.
 Psychiatry Research.
 Manuscript accepted for publication.

 Tang, K. N. S., & Chan, C. S.* (2017).
 Life satisfaction and perceived stress among young offenders in a residential therapeutic community: Latent change score analysis.
 Journal of Adolescence, 57, 42-53.

 Tang, K. N. S., Chan, C. S.*, Ng, J., & Yip, C. H. (2016).
 Action type-based factorial structure of Brief COPE among Hong Kong Chinese.
 Psychopathology and Behavioral Assessment, 38, 631-644.